/

 I don’t speak English.
 Can you still help me?

-Please also inform us of any accommodation you may need other than language skills.
-If you have trouble understanding or hearing a conversation by phone, we can schedule a video phone call.
-No in-person meetings are scheduled between staff and clients, but we will make every effort to accommodate your needs virtually.
+Please also inform us of any accommodation that may be needed other than language skills.
+If a potential client would have trouble understanding or hearing a conversation by phone, we may be able to schedule a video phone call.
+No in-person meetings are scheduled between staff and clients, but we will do our best to accommodate needs virtually.

 All consultations are virtual – usually by phone.
 Our office does not schedule any in-person consultations.
 Please do not come to the office physically, but rather be ready to receive a phone call or video call as you have been instructed by staff.
 This is primarily for the health and safety of our staff and clients, and it also allows us the opportunity to serve people outside of our town.

-Step 2: Intake Meetings with Legal Team:
+Step 2: Intake Meetings with Legal Team to Prepare for Consultation:

-General Intake: Before your call with an attorney, you can expect one or more phone calls and/or emails from our legal team.
-Please be cooperative as they ask for information and documents to help prepare a packet for the attorney’s review before your first phone call with the attorney.
+General Intake: Before your consultation call with an attorney, you can expect one or more phone calls and/or emails from our legal team.
+Please be cooperative as they ask for information and documents to help prepare a packet for the attorney’s review before the first phone call with the attorney.
 You may be asked to send scans or copies of identity documents, past immigration applications, and other materials.
 Our legal team may also schedule a phone call with you to ask detailed questions about your immigration and life history.

-Going through this process with our legal team will make your first call with the attorney much more helpful in understanding your options.
+Going through this process with our legal team can make your first call with the attorney much more helpful in understanding your options.
 The consultation payment you made generally includes the fees for these conversations with the legal team.

-Step 3: Attorney Call: The legal team provides the attorney with all the information and documents you have given during the intake process.
-The attorney will then call you directly, with interpreters as needed, and review the information you have provided.
-The attorney will give you advice on your immigration options.
-The consultation payment you made includes the fees for this conversation with the attorney.
+The consultation payment includes the fees for this conversation with the attorney.
 There may be some other fees for an interpreter if we do not have that language speaker in-house, and we can inform you of that ahead of time.

 When will you start working on my application?